Roll20/roll20-character-sheets/PokemonTabletopAdventures_v3/README.md

 ## Changelog

+### Feb 18th, 2021

+- Expanded the Capture Pokémon skill, allowing modifiers such as Capture Point to be applied
+- Improved the display of the Pokéball selection, and added a display of the effect that each has on the capture roll
+- Added a display of the total modifier to capture rolls
+- Added the option of configuring the default value for Custom Pokéballs

 ### Feb 11th, 2021

 - Resolved a small issue with the move repeating section where the button to collapse the fields would show a `+` instead of a `-`